udacity/cd12355-microservices-kubernetes-cloud-devops/project/starter/README.md

 8. All Kubernetes config files used for deployment (ie YAML files)
 9. Screenshot of AWS CloudWatch logs for the application
 10. `README.md` file in your solution that serves as documentation for your user to detail how your deployment process works and how the user can deploy changes.

+### Stand Out Suggestions
+Please provide up to 3 sentences for each suggestion.
+Additional content in your submission from the standout suggestions do _not_ impact the length of your total submission.
+1. Specify reasonable Memory and CPU allocation in the Kubernetes deployment configuration
+2. In your README, specify what AWS instance type would be best used for the application?
+Why?
+3. In your README, provide your thoughts on how we can save on costs?